 The incredibly sad news here is that family Green Cards that were not issued over the last two years are gone forever.
 They are not coming back for family (they were transferred to ’employment’ based Green Cards).
 As a result, time to current will go up:

 I am going through adjustment of status, what else applies to me?

-Applicants going through adjustment of status are allowed to use the following ‘Filing Date’ of the October 2018 Visa Bulletin to determine if they are allowed to file Form I-485:
+Applicants going through Adjustment of Status are often allowed to use the ‘Filing Date’ of the Visa Bulletin to determine when they are allowed to file Form I-485.
+Here is the latest:

 Should you stay in F2B by ‘opting out’ of F1?

 Some F2B applicants have the option to become F1 applicants when their sponsor naturalize.
 The great advantage of becoming F1 is that your Green Card application is no longer terminated if you get married (as an F1 you are switched to F3).

 But if marriage is for reason or another not a concern as an F2B applicant, and your sponsor gets U.S. Citizenship, you have the option to ‘switch’ from F2B to F1, or they can ‘opt-out’ and stay F2B.